History of the school

 In 1875 a Girls School was opened next to the Boys School.
 All children stayed at school until they were eleven years old.
-School House (now the dentist) used to be two houses – one side for the Headmaster of the Boys’ School and the other side was occupied by the Headmistress of the Girls’ School.
+The School House (now the dentist) used to be two houses – one side for the Headmaster of the Boys’ School, with the other side occupied by the Headmistress of the Girls’ School.

 In 1998 the Year 6 classroom block was built to replace old classrooms.

 In September 2005 St. Michael’s became a primary school for children aged 5 – 11, with a block of 3 classrooms refurbished for the younger children.

 In September 2006 St Michael’s moved into the current brand-new building as St Michael’s Church of England (VA) Primary School.

 On the 1st September 2013 the school became an academy, and as such a ‘new’ school; and became known as St Michael’s Church of England Primary Academy.

 So much has happened in the past – but our eyes are firmly fixed on the future, building on the excellence demonstrated in all areas.